k3s-io/docs/docs/helm/helm.md

       enabled: true
 ```

-A example of deploying a helm chart from a private repo with authentication:
+An example of deploying a helm chart from a private repo with authentication:

 ```yaml
 apiVersion: helm.cattle.io/v1